greenfieldt/SpinnerTutorial/tutorial.md

   </div>
 </div>
 ```
-Some things to note you can see there is a
+Some things to note:

+you can see there is a
 - a div element with a cdk-overlay-backdrop class and our custom
   back-drop class (dark-backdrop)
 - a div element with a cdk-global-overlay-wrapper class